Tkachenko-School/awesome-js-essentials/courses/practice/part2/index.md

 ```
 for (var attrname in obj2) { obj1[attrname] = obj2[attrname]; }
 ```
-Note that this will simply add all attributes of obj2 to obj1 which might not be what you want if you still want to use the unmodified obj1.
+Note that this will simply add all attributes of `obj2` to `obj1` which might not be what you want if you still want to use the unmodified `obj1`.

-If you're using a framework that craps all over your prototypes then you have to get fancier with checks like hasOwnProperty, but that code will work for 99% of cases.
+If you're using a framework that craps all over your prototypes then you have to get fancier with checks like `hasOwnProperty`, but that code will work for 99% of cases.

 Example function:
 ```